cyberbotics/webots-doc/reference/servo.md

 value of -1 (infinite) means that the acceleration is not limited by the P-controller.
 The acceleration can be changed at run-time with the `wb_servo_set_acceleration()` function.
-- The `position` field represents the current *position* of the `Servo`, in radians or meters.
+- The `position` field represents the current *position* of the [Servo](reference/servo.md#servo), in radians or meters.
 For a "rotational" servo, `position` represents the current rotation angle in radians.
 For a "linear" servo, `position` represents the magnitude of the current translation in meters.
 - The `minPosition` and `maxPosition` fields specify *soft limits* for the target position.
 These fields are described in more detail in the "Servo Limits" section, see below.